What are advanced dementia (EMI) care homes?

 EMD care refers to support for anyone living with dementia.

-If you need dementia care, you may not need support from a dedicated EMI unit.
+If you need this type of care, you may not need support from a dedicated EMI unit because it supports people with advanced dementia needs.

 EMIEMD